-The intensive research component will expose you to statistics and research methodology that is both applicable to the workplace and good preparation for a doctoral program.
+The research component will expose you to statistics and research methodology that is both applicable to the workplace and good preparation for a doctoral program.
 Students will complete the degree with a Capstone Project that will provide the opportunity to explore a real-world safety and/or health issue, applying your new knowledge to answer a research question.

 The Occupational Safety Management coursework also helps prepare students for certification by the Board of Certified Safety Professionals and the Institute of Hazardous Materials Management (IHMM).

 The Worldwide MSOSM degree program has been approved by the IHMM as an Associate Safety and Health Manager (ASHM) Program.
 Graduates from the MSOSM program may now apply for the ASHM credential upon graduation.
 The ASHM designation is an important stepping stone to the accredited Certified Safety and Health Manager (CSHM) certification.
 Graduates achieving a degree from an approved ASHM institution only have to demonstrate two years of experience, instead of four, in order to sit for the CSHM exam.
 Graduates can submit to IHMM to be able to add the ASHM designation behind their name, signifying to employers their level of preparation for the safety and health profession and they are on the path for full certification.